 Not only does learning about a subscriber’s needs and interests rack up get-to-know-you points, but it also makes a user feel valued.
 It can give them the warm, fuzzy feeling that keeps them loyal.

 Subscribers’ Needs Change.
 Give Them a Chance to Tell You Through Their Profile.

 If a customer has been with you long enough, chances are their needs and behaviors are different from when they first signed up.
 Giving them a profile where they can access their information, correct past quiz answers, update information and see their purchase history can help them help you.

 In our work with ButcherBox, we created an account experience that clearly shows the member when their next box is coming, and what’s in it.
-If they originally checked “Your Choice Custom Box” in their initial quiz and learned they’re more of a “Beef and Pork” family, they can go in and change it at any time.
-A sub-navigation provides members a clear path to manage box settings, view order history and update their profile information.
+If they originally checked “Your Choice Custom Box” in their initial quiz and after a few boxes decided they want ButcherBox to select cuts for them, they can go in and change it at any time.
+A sub-navigation provides members a clear path to manage box settings, change delivery date and frequency, update box size and view previous purchases.

 Cancellation rates are no match for a product that feels personal to its customers.
 No matter where they are in their journey with you, there’s always a chance to learn more about the person on the other side of the screen — and produce a valuable product that has their name written all over it.